sandiritter/GithubBeyondTheBasics/labs/labOne.md

    <img src="../images/branch.png" alt="drawing" width="400"/>

-3. Verify the base repo and hed repo are accurate
+3. Verify the base repo and head repo are accurate (base is the original repo and head is your branch on your forked repo)

    <img src="../images/base.png" alt="drawing" width="400"/>